What is a publicist going to do to help sell my book(s)?

 When should I reach out to Reedsy book publicists?

+As an author, or publisher, you should see publicity as one of the different channels through which you can market your books.
+As such, you should think about it and get in touch with publicists as soon as you start planning your marketing strategy, i.e. several months before the release date of the book.
 Reaching out early on presents several advantages.
 First, the best publicists are often booked up months in advance, so you need to give them time to put you in their cue.
 Moreover, the publicist will be able to offer advance review copies to journalists and bloggers, ensuring maximum coverage for your launch (the most important moment in your book’s life).
 Finally, it will give your publicist more time to research and reach out to relevant media outlets.

 Do Reedsy publicists also work on books that have already been published?

+Yes, but in this case your book needs to have quite a strong story, and good sales.
+Think about it this way: why would a journalist or blogger be interested in covering or reviewing a book that has been published months ago?
 If your book has lost its “novelty” element, you need to find an even stronger element to support your pitch.
 For example, if the book has sold tens of thousands of copies, if it’s received a prize or an award, or if it can be retrospectively tied to a recent news event.

 How can I be sure my publicist will get me the coverage I’m looking for?

+As with any other marketing channel, there is no guarantee of success in book publicity.
+Even if your publicist is able to get you coverage in the New York Times, that might lead to a few sales only.
+Of course, a publicist will never be able to guarantee any sort of coverage, but they should be able to tell you what you can realistically expect.
+That said, we have selected the very best PR professionals we have found and made sure that they both have the network and the pitching ability to maximize your story’s media potential.
+In other terms, in their hands, your book will get as much coverage as it can get.
 As in any other collaboration on Reedsy, communication is incredibly important: do not hesitate to let the publicists know about your objectives and expectations.
 And if you are unsure about your story’s potential, just reach out to a few of them who have worked on similar works, and ask them for a quote.
 They’ll take a look at your book and assess its media potential, then get back to you.

 Publicity services definitionsPress Coverage

 If you’re looking for coverage in traditional press, magazine, radio or television media, a publicist will pitch your book to their network of relevant journalists, and work with you to maximize the coverage you get.
 Read moreBlog Tour

 Just like a traditional book tour, but going from blog to blog instead of town to town.
 A publicist will reach out to relevant bloggers in your genre and get you as many reviews and interviews as possible around your launch date.
 Read more